-Laparoscopic management of hydatid cysts with biliary communication: Clips may rescue when suture fails-report of 3 cases
+Laparoscopic management of hydatid cysts with biliary communication: clips may rescue when suture fails - report of three cases

 Department of Surgical Gastroenterology, King George's Medical University School of Medicine, Lucknow, India

 Hydatid disease is a parasitic zoonosis caused by the larval form of the Echinococcus worm.
-Hepatic hydatidosis is the most common form of disease in humans.
+Hepatic hydatidosis is the most common form of the disease in humans.
 Centrally located, large hydatid cysts have the tendency to rupture into the adjoining bile duct and form a fistulous communication.
 Suture closure of the cysto-biliary communication detected during surgery is recommended to avoid postoperative complications related to bile leak.
 In the era of minimally invasive surgery, laparoscopic management of the cysto-biliary communication can be challenging, and laparoscopic suturing may not always be feasible.
 Postoperative endoscopic biliary decompression is necessary in such situations, but it has its own set of potential risk and complications.
-In this case report, we present a simple and easy technique for laparoscopic closure of the cysto-biliary communication when suture ligation is technically not possible.
+This case report aimed at presenting a simple and easy technique for laparoscopic closure of the cysto-biliary communication when suture ligation is technically not possible.

 Keywords: Hydatid cyst, laparoscopic, cysto-biliary communication, clipping, bile leak

-Cite this paper as: Saket K, Kulkarni R, Chopra N, Chandra A. Laparoscopic management of hydatid cysts with biliary communication: Clips may rescue when suture fails- report of 3 cases.
-Turk J Surg 2017; 10.5152/turkjsurg.2018.4107.
+Cite this article as: Kumar S, Kulkarni R, Chopra N, Chandra A. Laparoscopic management of hydatid cysts with biliary communication: clips may rescue when suture fails-report of 3 cases.
+Turk J Surg 2019; 35 (3): 227-230.

 Written informed consent was obtained from patient who participated in this study.